 OpenAI-compatible API on localhost:9337.
 Use with goose, pi, opencode, or any tool that supports custom OpenAI endpoints.

-macOS Apple Silicon.
+macOS or Linux.
 One command to install, one to run.

 Standard OpenAI API on localhost:9337.
 Works with anything.